ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 ## Define an entity
 {:#define_entity}

 An entity represents a term or object that is relevant to your intents and that provides a specific context for an intent.
 You list the possible values for each entity and synonyms that users might enter.
-By recognizing the entities that are mentioned in the user's input, the Watson Assistant service can choose the specific actions to take to fulfill an intent.In the tool, the name of an entity is always prefixed with the `@` character.
+By recognizing the entities that are mentioned in the user's input, the {{site.data.keyword.conversationshort}} service can choose the specific actions to take to fulfill an intent.In the tool, the name of an entity is always prefixed with the `@` character.

 The following are examples of entity names
  - `@location`